Risk Manager Glossary

 Below is a glossary of Risk Manager terms and conditions you can use to create a rule.

-|Address Verification System or AVS checks to see if the buyer’s provided billing address matches the address that is on file with the card issuer.
-If these match, a green check mark will appear in this column in the Alerts tab within the Risk Manager section of your Square Dashboard.
+|Address Verification System (AVS)*||Address Verification System, or AVS, checks to see if the buyer’s provided billing address matches the address that is on file with the card issuer.
+If these match, a green check mark will appear in this column in the Alerts tab.
 If the addresses don’t match, a red X will appear instead.
 You can select AVS does not match as a condition for any rule action.||Yes||Yes|

-|Card Verification Value or CVV is the 3-digit verification code on the back of a Visa, MasterCard or Discover card.
+|Card Verification Value (CVV)||Card Verification Value or CVV is the 3-digit verification code on the back of a Visa, MasterCard or Discover card.
 For American Express, this is the 4-digit verification code on the front of the card.
 You can select CVV invalid as a rule action for instances when this code is entered incorrectly.||Yes||Yes|

 |Square’s Risk Evaluation||Square uses its own payments data information to determine if an incoming payment has a high or moderate risk of fraud.
 You can select either of these risk evaluations as conditions for any rule action.||Yes||Yes|

-Learn more about Square Risk Evaluations.
+Learn more about Risk Manager in our Support Centre.

 Note: Although this tool is designed to help prevent payment disputes, the risk of a payment dispute is present with all card payments.
 Sellers will continue to be liable for all payments they accept and the disputes they receive.
 Square is not assuming liability for payments, regardless of the risk evaluation that is delivered.